Frequently Asked Questions

 Who will my child's teachers be?

 Khaliah D. Pitts and Shivon Love.
-There will also be volunteers on sight.
-Most of our volunteers are trained and seasoned teachers and youth educators.
+There will also be volunteers at camp.
+Most of our volunteers are trained and seasoned teachers and/or youth educators.

 What does my child need to bring to camp?

 Your child should be prepared everyday with sneakers (or other comfortable closed toe shoes) and a water bottle (this is a must).
-Your child is expected to dress comfortably in light, breathable clothing that they don't mind getting dirty as we will be working with both indoor and outdoor kitchen set-ups.
+Your child should dress comfortably in light, breathable clothing that they don't mind getting dirty as we will be working with both indoor and outdoor kitchen set-ups.
 We will be providing all other necessary supplies as well as light breakfast and lunch.